VIDA-NYU/raster-join/README.md

 --outputTime: Path to output file containing the performance results.
 Optional argument.

- **Example:** release/CPUJoin --nIter 6 --backendIndexName [path to data folder]/taxi/taxi_full_index --polygonList  [path to data folder]/polys/nyc_polys.txt --polygonDataset neigh --locAttrib 1 --indexRes 1024 --startTime 1230768000 --endTime 1272808000
+ **Example:** release/CPUJoin.exe --nIter 6 --backendIndexName [path to data folder]/taxi/taxi_full_index --polygonList  [path to data folder]/polys/nyc_polys.txt --polygonDataset neigh --locAttrib 1 --indexRes 1024 --startTime 1230768000 --endTime 1272808000

 ## Reproducing paper's experiments:
  The **experiments** directory provides all the required resources for reproducing the results presented in the paper.
  It consists of the following subdirectories:

  - **run-scripts**: This directory contains Windows powershell scripts that produce the experimental results that are presented in the paper.
-All scripts take the following three arguments: 1) the location of the executable, 2) the path to the data directory (which has the taxi and poly subdirectories), and, 3) the path to store the result files (the scripts will create two subdirectories, scalability and accuracy to store the respective files).
+All scripts take the following three arguments: 1) the location of the executable, 2) the path to the data directory (which has the taxi and polys subdirectories), and, 3) the path to store the result files (the scripts will create two subdirectories, scalability and accuracy to store the respective files).
 The scripts that involve the GPU approaches take an additional fourth argument, 4) the GPU memory usage in Megabytes.
 This argument is optional and the default value is set to 3072 MB which corresponds to the configuration used in the paper.

 The **executable** that the scripts take as input can be downloaded in the release section or compiled from the provided source code.
-The release contains a redistributable package for visual studio which only needs to be installed in case of missing DLLs.
+Note that the release contains a redistributable package for visual studio which only needs to be installed in case of missing DLLs.

 The following zip file (rasterjoin-data.zip) contains the data directory that should be given as input to the scripts.
 **Link to download the data:** https://drive.google.com/open?id=1v8tSVX2ktovM9XWd95fZ7P6HWvD1mBCV

 The directory extracted from the above zip file contains two subdirectories: taxi and polys.
 The taxi subdirectory has the backend index built on 5 years of taxi data used in the paper.
 Note that the purpose of this index is to only provide the means of selecting data of varying input sizes for the experiments.
 The polys subdirectory has both the neighborhood polygons, as well as the synthetic polygons used in the experiments.

-- **results-paper**: This directory contains the result files that have the experimental numbers which are presented in the paper.
-The scalability subdirectory contains timing results, and the accuracy subdirectory contains results about the accuracy of the raster join approach.
+- **results-paper**: This directory contains the result files that store the experimental numbers which are presented in the paper.
+The 'scalability' subdirectory contains timing results, and the 'accuracy' subdirectory contains results about the accuracy of the raster join approach.
 Note that when the results are generated using the provided poweshell scripts, the scripts take care of placing the result files in the corresponding subdirectory.

 - **plot-scripts**: This directory contains python scripts that generate the figures in the paper.
 More specifically, all the figures can be generated using the 'plot_script_main.py' script.
 This script takes as input 1) the path to the directory that stores the result files to be plotted, and, 2) the paper figure to be generated.